Three fundamental flaws of SIMD ISA:s

 Examples

-Edit: This section was added on 2021-08-19 to provide some code examples that show the difference between packed SIMD and other alternatives.
+Edit: This section was added on 2021-08-19 to provide some code examples that show the difference between packed SIMD and other alternatives, and extended on 2023-05-31 with RISC-V RVV and ARM SVE examples and more comments.

 A simple routine from BLAS is saxpy, which computes z = a*x + y, where a is a constant, x and y are arrays, and the “s” in “saxpy” stands for single precision floating-point.